nihr43/nixos-auto-install/README.md

 **WARNING: Booting this ISO is intended to wipe a disk on the system.
 DO NOT plug it into any device that has important data.**

 The logic is simple, NixOS configuration will completely describe a system, so the previous system isn't very important.
 Therefore the goal of this installer is to set up a NixOS system that is provisioned just enough that you can install whatever you like.
+The only real decision made for you is disk partitioning, disk encryption and filesystem; but these parameters can easily be modified by adjusting the config before building the image.

 Features: